dlion/ExamProject/README.md

 ## Bubbles

-Is a little game wrote in C, use thread, opencv functions and other things.
+It's a little game wrote in C, use thread, opencv functions and other things.

-With your "color" you have to touch the red balls on the screen; if you touch the blue ball you lose.
+You have to touch with your "color" the red balls on the screen; if you touch the blue ball you lose.

-First of all, you have to run the Calibra program for bring HSV values for find your color.
+First of all, you have to run the Calibra program to bring HSV values to find your color.

 ## Draw